Oberon01/gmail_analysis/README.md

 ## Why?

-Your inbox should empower you—not bury you. *gmail\_poll* applies lightweight NLP to slice daily mail into three buckets:
+Your inbox should empower you, not bury you. *gmail\_poll* applies lightweight NLP to slice daily mail into three buckets:

 | Bucket                       | Action                   | Definition                                    |
 | ---------------------------- | ------------------------ | --------------------------------------------- |